ryanfmurphy/add_comment/README.md

 ```
 #!/bin/bash

-# add (bash script): adds a text remark to a text-based file
+# add_comment (bash script): adds a text remark to a text-based file
 #  example usage at shell prompt:
 #   $ add_comment notes "#todo Call that cool person I met at that party"
 #  description of behavior: